dhdzmota/NFL-Big-Data-Bowl-2026/documents/writeup.md

 We present the full system in a cohesive, frame-by-frame report:

-- Tracking visualizations showing each player’s movement with the corresponding Dominance field.
+- Tracking visualizations showing each player’s movement (the direction is represented with the black arrow, and the orientation of the player is represented with the purple arrow) with the corresponding [dominance field](https://github.com/dhdzmota/NFL-Big-Data-Bowl-2026/blob/main/documents/glossary.md#dominance-field).
 - A projection through time of each dominance fields across the field to understand field control and area divisions.
 - Game status with the corresponding play context.
 - Players with the highest average dominance through the play.